sakkshm26/v6d/README.rst

 between systems such routines cannot be easily reused.

 Vineyard provides such common manipulate routines on immutable data as drivers.
-Besides sharing the high level data abstractions, vineyard extends the capability of data structures by drivers, enabling out-of-the-box reusable routines for the boilerplate part in computation jobs.
+Besides sharing the high-level data abstractions, vineyard extends the capability of data structures by drivers, enabling out-of-the-box reusable routines for the boilerplate part in computation jobs.